yzhao-is/UncagedQuill/README.md

 > *Write what you mean.
 Say what you need.*

-A lightweight, fully offline tool that helps writers identify flagged or sensitive language in their documents and find alternative phrasing — so your ideas survive the gatekeeping without losing their meaning.
+A lightweight, fully offline tool that helps writers identify flagged or sensitive language in their documents and find alternative phrasing, so your writings survive the gatekeeping without losing your ideas.

 ---

 ## Who is this for?

-Researchers, grant applicants, and academic writers who navigate institutional language guidelines and want to revise strategically — without compromising the core of what they're saying.
+Anyone who writes and publishes within restrictive institutional environments.
+This is designed especially for researchers, grant applicants, and academic writers who navigate institutional language guidelines and want to revise without compromising the core of what they're saying.

 ---